UOA-CS732-SE750-Students-2022/instagram_flutter/README.md

-PS: I have setup the firebase, so don't need to do any change about that
+PS: I have setup the firebase, so don't need to make any change about that.